 The University of Illinois launched a new set of brand standards in July 2020.
 The goals of the new standards are to reunify the Illinois system under a single logo - the Block I. As the heart of the Illinois brand, the Block I is a symbol of the core brand strengths, including innovation, legacy, and experience.

 Support for staff

-- Start here: Read the Branding and Wordmarks Guidelines.
-Watch the new training from February 2022.
+- Start here: Read the Branding and Wordmarks Guidelines and use the Image Size Cheat Sheet.
+Watch the February 2022 training.
 Use Matt's presentation slides to help you share the guidelines with others.

 - Download the Brand Assets: including wordmarks, logos, video and audio bumpers, and PowerPoint templates.

 Depending on our audience’s experience with us, our graphic presentation of the brand will look unique.